 I am also a self-proclaimed natural historian of local events.
 I’ve watched beaches and sand dunes disappear while ragged spines of granite emerge from mountains of sand.
 Full tides now throw plastic flotsam into upland trees and ice-out on the Kennebec River is many days earlier than in 20th-century Maine.
 These are observations providing the flesh and bones of climate statistics.
 They constitute embodied knowledge gained directly through the senses, and in the gut, and they have changed my behavior.

-Given the voluntary nature of paying attention to this or that, which in turn determines the quality of our experience, behavior and even identity, I suggest a forceful shift in one’s focus — consciously looking up and away from that screen — and to the natural world.
+I suggest a forceful shift in one’s focus — consciously looking up and away from that screen — and to the natural world.

 Dare I say that this kind of attentive observation is now happening all over the Eastern Seaboard?
 For example, residents of coastal Norfolk, Va., apparently pay attention to tide tables the way other suburbanites note rush hour traffic.
 As reported by The New York Times, sea level rise has created chronic flooding, and citizens have lobbied the city council to divert storm drains and raise a small stretch of road by 18 inches, at a cost of $1.25 million.